litecoinfinance/electrumxltfn/docs/environment.rst

 .. envvar:: PEER_ANNOUNCE

   Set this environment variable to empty to disable announcing itself.
-  If not defined, or non-empty, ElectrumX will announce itself to peers.
+  If not defined, or non-empty, ElectrumXLTFN will announce itself to peers.

-  If peer discovery is disabled this environment variable has no effect, because ElectrumX only announces itself to peers when doing peer discovery if it notices it is not present in the peer's returned list.
+  If peer discovery is disabled this environment variable has no effect, because ElectrumXLTFN only announces itself to peers when doing peer discovery if it notices it is not present in the peer's returned list.